Ghana 2006 and Continuing…

-We spent a couple of days in Accra at Legon University, getting acclimated, visiting the Kwame Nkrumah Memorial and other tourist sites.
-An official of the USAID office in Accra came to our hotel and briefed us on the country.
+We spent a couple of days in Accra at Legon in the University of Ghana, getting acclimated, visiting the Kwame Nkrumah Memorial, and other tourist sites.
+An official of the USAID office in Accra came to our hotel and briefed us about the country.

-The next two weeks were spent in Axim, staying altogether at the Axim Beach Hotel.
+The next two weeks were spent in Axim, where we stayed together at the Axim Beach Hotel.
 We teamed with our Ghanaian counterparts in mini-projects in education, HIV-AIDs awareness, women’s management and financial training, water supply analysis, conflict resolution training, and health and sanitation.

 And we worked together on our “legacy project”, building a facility that is a combination orphanage and community learning center.

 While in Axim, we engaged in circle times and sponsored the first ever Town Hall in Axim.